Firstsite’s commitment to anti-racism

 Develop an agile business model that empowers Firstsite to respond to a constantly changing economic environment with as much creativity as it brings to its artistic programmes.
 Wherever possible share our resources and expertise with those who have fewer opportunities to create wealth and health for themselves.

 - Ensure that we consult directly with artists working in the East Anglia region of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage, to understand their particular needs and experiences in order to ensure that they are well supported to create long term financial stability for themselves and their practices

 - Ensure that we consult directly with organisations that we currently partner with led by people of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage, to understand their particular needs and experiences in order to ensure that they achieve greater levels of financial stability by offering them support with access to our building resources, our expertise and networks

 - Review our current suppliers to understand if there are companies or organisations led by people of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage who have been overlooked and could be supported to win contracts

 Lead by example, by creating and empowering a board and team that reflects the full and complex population and dynamic of East Anglia.

-- Review our current Board, team and volunteer membership to identify where more Black and Minority Ethnic people can be encouraged to take up permanent and temporary roles at Firstsite to be in line with local demographics
+- Review our current Board, team and volunteer membership to identify where more people of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage can be encouraged to take up permanent and temporary roles at Firstsite to be in line with local demographics

 - Annually publish board, team and volunteer membership demographics from 2021 onwards and achieve a membership which reflects the East Anglia demographic by 2022